Want to Improve Your Smile?

 Bridges (fixed partial dentures)

 A fixed dental bridge is a permanent structure that replaces one or more teeth.
 It is constructed by placing crowns on the teeth alongside a gap and attaching artificial teeth to them (the "bridge").
 It is fixed in place with dental cement.
-A cantilever bridge is a type of bridge that is used when there are teeth on only one side of the gap.
+A cantilever bridge is a type of bridge used when there are teeth on only one side of the gap.

 Gum recession can expose tooth roots.
 The exposed teeth may appear overly long and may be sensitive to hot and cold temperatures.
 Gum recession also increases the risk of cavities on the tooth root, which may lead to bone and tooth loss.
 Gum recession can be treated with grafts of healthy gum tissue moved from one part of the mouth to another.
 This also improves the appearance of the gum line.